awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 Instances created from AMIs for versions of Windows Server prior to Windows Server 2016 that were published after November 2016 include the EC2Config service *and* SSM Agent\.
 EC2Config performs all of the tasks described earlier, and SSM Agent processes requests for Systems Manager capabilities like Run Command and State Manager\.

 You can use Run Command to upgrade your existing instances to use to the latest version of the EC2Config service and SSM Agent\.
-For more information, see [Example: Update the SSM Agent ](https://docs.aws.amazon.com/systems-manager/latest/userguide/rc-console.html#rc-console-agentexample) in the *AWS Systems Manager User Guide*\.
+For more information, see [Update SSM Agent by using Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/rc-console.html#rc-console-agentexample) in the *AWS Systems Manager User Guide*\.

 ## EC2Config and Sysprep<a name="ec2config-sysprep"></a>